osamarehman/mughal.pro/README.md

 A comprehensive set of scripts for automating the setup and configuration of a Docker-based server with various services, including Caddy as a reverse proxy, Authelia for authentication, and multiple application containers.

+## Recent Updates

+The scripts have been significantly improved for better reliability and robustness:
+- Enhanced error handling for Docker installation and dependency management
+- Non-blocking execution flow that continues even if some components fail
+- Cross-platform support with robust PowerShell implementation for Windows
+- Improved status tracking and user feedback

+See [UPDATES.md](UPDATES.md) for detailed information about these improvements.

 ## Overview

 This project provides a set of scripts to automate the deployment of a self-hosted server with multiple services.
 The setup is interactive, prompting the user for necessary information and generating configuration files accordingly.